navid-ahrary/AZ-104/az-204/15-application-insight.md

 ## Availability test

 After you deploy your web app or website, you can set up recurring tests to monitor availability and responsiveness.
 Application Insights sends web requests to your application at regular intervals from points around the world.
 It can alert you if your application isn't responding or responds too slowly.
-You can create up to 100 availability tests per Application Insights resource.

 You can create up to 100 availability tests per Application Insights resource, and there are three types of availability tests:

+1. URL ping test (classic - will be retired soon): You can create this test through the portal to validate whether an endpoint is responding and measure performance associated with that response.
+You can also set custom success criteria coupled with more advanced features, like parsing dependent requests and allowing for retries.
-- Standard test: This is a type of availability test that checks the availability of a website by sending a single request, similar to the deprecated URL ping test.
+2. Standard test: This is a type of availability test that checks the availability of a website by sending a single request, similar to the deprecated URL ping test.
 In addition to validating whether an endpoint is responding and measuring the performance, Standard tests also include TLS/SSL certificate validity, proactive lifetime check, HTTP request verb (for example, GET,HEAD, and POST), custom headers, and custom data associated with your HTTP request.
-- Custom TrackAvailability test: If you decide to create a custom application to run availability tests, you can use the TrackAvailability() method to send the results to Application Insights.
+3. Custom Track Availability test: If you decide to create a custom application to run availability tests, you can use the TrackAvailability() method to send the results to Application Insights.
-- URL ping test (classic - will be retired soon): You can create this test through the portal to validate whether an endpoint is responding and measure performance associated with that response.
-You can also set custom success criteria coupled with more advanced features, like parsing dependent requests and allowing for retries.